 Mental Health Awareness

-At Sanders School, we aim to promote positive mental health and wellbeing for our whole school community (children, staff, parents and carers), and recognise how important mental health and emotional wellbeing is to our lives in just the same way as physical health.
+At Sanders Draper, we aim to promote positive mental health and wellbeing for our whole school community (children, staff, parents and carers), and recognise how important mental health and emotional wellbeing is to our lives in just the same way as physical health.
 We recognise that the students' mental health is a crucial factor in their overall wellbeing and can affect their learning and achievement.
 All children go through ups and downs during their school career and some face significant life events.
 This page has a number of links and resources to help you support your son with his mental health and emotional wellbeing.

 SNAP: Special Needs and Parents are a charity that offer lots of different support for children and their parents as well as a parental advice and training opportunities for parents.
 Their website is below: